 One of the biggest concerns you may have about studying abroad is the cost.
-You're ready to visit another country to explore a new culture, but you may need financial assistance to make it happen.
-GEO recommends these study abroad scholarship resources (in alphabetical order):
+GEO recommends these study abroad scholarship resources:

 The Benjamin Franklin Generation Study Abroad Scholarship Program offers $2,500 scholarships that are specifically designated for underrepresented students who have an interest in France.
 The funds can be used for the cost of tuition, books and travel related to study, and service learning or internships abroad.

 The Benjamin A. Gilman International Scholarship Program provides need-based scholarships of up to $5,000 for students of limited financial means to study or intern abroad.